aetherAI/whole-slide-cnn/README.md

 Note that you should `cd` to the root folder of this repo before calling the above commands.

+Typically, this step takes days to complete, depending on the computing power, while you can trace the progress in real time from program output.

 ### 4. (Optional) Post-train Patch Aggregation Model for MIL

-EM-MILMILRNN and CNN-MaxFeat-based RF involve training a second patch aggregation model, requiring users to run another script to initiate patch aggregation model training.
+EM-MIL-SVM, EM-MIL-LR, MIL-RNN and CNN-MaxFeat-based RF involve training a second patch aggregation model, requiring users to run another script to initiate patch aggregation model training.
-Just like the command above, simple call
+Just like the command above, simply call
 ```
 [mpirun ...] python -m whole_slide_cnn.post_train --config YOUR_TRAIN_CONFIG.YAML
 ```